will-stone/browserosaurus/docs/supporting-a-browser-or-app.md

 Adding and maintaining the available browsers and apps is a community effort; I have now added support for all the browsers that I use, and any newly requested apps are either too niche or behind pay walls.
-Don't worry, even if you've never contributed to an open source project before, I'll take you through the steps of how to add support for a new browser, and if something is confusing or you'd like a little extra help, please
-[ask on the discussions forum](https://github.com/will-stone/browserosaurus/discussions/categories/q-a), or even send a
+However, by following this document you can add the browser yourself and submit it to be included in Browserosaurus.
+Don't worry, even if you've never contributed to an open source project before, I'll take you through the steps of how to add support for a new browser, and if something is confusing or you'd like a little extra help, please [ask on the discussions forum](https://github.com/will-stone/browserosaurus/discussions/categories/q-a), or even send a
 [pull request](https://github.com/will-stone/browserosaurus/pulls) to improve